Rigetti Computing: Forest cloud computing platform

 The company hosts a cloud computing platform called Forest, which gives developers access to quantum processors so they can write quantum algorithms for testing purposes.
 The computing platform is based on a custom instruction language the company developed called Quil, which stands for Quantum Instruction Language.
 Quil facilitates hybrid quantum/classical computing, and programs can be built and executed using open source Python tools.
 As of June 2017, the platform allows coders to write quantum algorithms for a simulation of a quantum chip with 36 qubits.

 Fab-1

 The company operates a rapid prototyping fabrication ("fab") lab called Fab-1, designed to quickly create integrated circuits.
 Lab engineers design and generate experimental designs for 3D-integrated quantum circuits for qubit-based quantum hardware.

 Recognition

 The company was recognized in 2016 by X-Prize founder Peter Diamandis as being one of the three leaders in the quantum computing space, along with IBM and Google.
 MIT Technology Review named the company one of the 50 smartest companies of 2017.

 Locations

 Rigetti Computing is headquartered in Berkeley, California, where it hosts developmental systems and cooling equipment.
-The company also operates its Fab-1 manufacturing facility in nearby Fremont.
+The company also operates its Fab-1 manufacturing facility in nearby Fremont, California.